BoredLudleth/StringFunctions/README.md

 ### main.cpp

-This file uses for running tests
+This file uses for running tests.

+### StringFunc.cpp

+There are all functions.

+### TestFunc.cpp

+There are all tests for every function.

 ### Makefile